To protect a wood-topped

 4. Lacquer: Lacquer is a quick-drying finish that provides a protective layer with a glossy appearance.
 It offers decent moisture and abrasion resistance, although it may not be as durable as some other options.

-5. Tung Oil: Tung oil is a natural, penetrating finish that enhances the wood's appearance and provides some moisture resistance.
-Multiple coats may be needed for optimal protection.
+5. Tung Oil: Tung Oil is a naturally penetrating coating that enhances the appearance of wood and provides some moisture resistance.
+Multiple applications may be required to achieve the desired protection.

 6. Danish Oil: Danish oil is a blend of natural oil and varnish that penetrates the wood and provides a low-sheen, protective finish.
 It offers moderate moisture resistance and is relatively easy to apply and maintain.